M0hammed-Hassan/HotelAtlas/README.md

 ## Hotel EDA Report

-This notebook contains an **Exploratory Data Analysis (EDA)** on hotel-related data, aiming to uncover patterns, and insights that can support decision-making and further modeling.
+This notebook(`jupyter_notebooks/hotel_eda_report.ipynb`) contains an **Exploratory Data Analysis (EDA)** on hotel-related data, aiming to uncover patterns, and insights that can support decision-making and further modeling.

 #### Objectives
 - Understand the structure and quality of the dataset.